napo/phdfbk/opencalls/_posts/2016-06-01-uni_trento.markdown

 ---
-title: Join call with University of Trento
+title: Joint call with University of Trento
 layout: default
 topic: Information and Communication Technologies
 number_of_positions: 3